Yann-Situ/PSSFFS2KXX/README.md

    - [ ] Complete editor by adding tilemapping in it
 * Add levels

+### Code structure to implement
+* `Selector` is currently a child of `Player/Actions` and is reparent by code to be a child of `Room`.
+Maybe it should be a child of the room or the level, and accessed in `SpecialActionHandler` via a NodePath or through signals.

 ## Issues
 ### Physical movement
 * [x] Weird straight **jump** on a corner.
 Don't know why it happens and what to do.